top of page

 View from the top of Windmill in Zaanse Schans

-We decided to have a look at the Windmill called “De Zoeker”.
+We decided to have a look at the Windmill “De Zoeker”.
 You can get the ticket at the entrance of the windmill.
-The ticket is 4.50.
+The ticket was 4.50 in 2018 but now, it may vary.
 The traditional wooden machinery was installed and designed to crush the peanut.

 Things to do in Zaanse Schans